-“Partners” are organizations and groups we are a part of, believe in, promote, and or partner with on community and state efforts , programs or promotions.
-Partnering focuses range from preservation, restoration, education, economic sustainability, and the over all appreciation, enjoyment and care of our community.
+“Partners” are organizations and groups we are a members or friends of.
+Organizations who eagerly believe in, promote, and or partner on community, regional and state efforts.
+The focus of partnering at the Coupeville Historic Waterfront range from preservation, restoration, education, economic sustainability, and the over all appreciation, enjoyment and care of our island and community.

-Note to new residents or long time residents looking to volunteer their time with a central Whidbey Non-Profit: Most of the organizations or groups listed on this page have wonderful volunteer opportunities.
+NOTE: To old and new residents most of the organizations or groups listed on this page do good works and have wonderful volunteer opportunities.
 Contact them directly.

 To volunteer with the us – Coupeville Historic Waterfront Association – visit our volunteer page and fill out the form.
 Volunteer opportunities are varied.
 Some hard, some easy, most fun!

 Washington Main Street Program – website

 Town of Coupeville – 360-678-4461 – 4 NE Seventh St. – Mailing Address: PO Box 725, Coupeville, WA.
 98239 – website

 Central Whidbey Hearts and Hammers – Mailing address: 7 South Main Street Suite B, Coupeville WA 98239 – Neighbors helping neighbors with an annual “Work Day” to assist neighbors within Coupeville School District who are unable to perform the tasks of home repair due to age, disability, illness and/or financial difficulties.
 Contact via email | facebook –

 Island County Historical Society Archives and Museum – 360-678-3310 – 908 Alexander St. – Open 10am to 4pm daily – Sunday’s 11am to 4pm.
 Executive Director: Rick Castellano. – Janet Enzmann Archives and Educational Resource Center available to students, scholars, writers, and those interested in researching local and regional history.
 By appointment.
 360-678-3310 website | facebook